 This academic study evaluates several differences between organic and conventional rice farming in West Java, Indonesia.
 Published…

-Net zero farming must address the potent mix of greenhouse gases emitted from the sector: CO2 from energy use and machinery, nitrous oxide from fertilizers, manure and rice production, and methane from ruminants and rice production.
-Switching to green energy and bolstering carbon capture systems offer a pathway for reducing carbon emissions, but methane and nitrous oxide have shown to be more difficult to abate.
-Therefore, a combination of both reducing and offsetting agricultural emissions is likely needed to reach net zero.
+Net zero farming must address the potent mix of greenhouse gases emitted from the sector: CO2 from energy use and machinery as well as energy-intensive artificial fertilser production, nitrous oxide from fertilizers, manure and rice production, and methane from ruminants and rice production.
+Switching to green energy and bolstering carbon capture systems offer a pathway for reducing carbon emissions.

 The agriculture sector must also transform its land use practices, limiting the destructive deforestation that threatens biodiversity and damages the carbon storage potential of our forests.